Lisa Cat from Japan (First, Mashiko)

 (In this case, the shipping cost will be borne by our shop.)

-I am Masuko's Lisa cat.
-There is no name yet.
+I am Mashiko's Lisa cat.
+No name yet.

 [About the product]

-The "Lisa Neko of Japan" series travels to ceramic production areas all over Japan.
-The first one is a Mashiko-yaki cat from Tochigi Prefecture.
+The ``Lisa Cat of Japan'' series travels to ceramic production areas across Japan.
+The first item on display is a Mashiko ware cat from Tochigi Prefecture.

 Lisa loved Japanese pottery.
-That's why I've had the idea of trying to make Lisa's works at potterys all over Japan for a long time.
-And finally, with "Nippon's Lisa Cat" that will come true!
-This cat was made from Mashiko ware and then crossed pottery across Japan.
+That's why I've had the idea for a long time to create Lisa's work at potteries across Japan.
+And finally, with "Nippon no Lisa Cat", that will come true!
+Starting with Mashiko ware, this cat is made at potteries across Japan.

-Each item is hand-crafted by a craftsman, so there are individual differences in expression, pattern, color, and size.
-Enjoy it as your individuality.
+Each item is handmade by a craftsman, so there may be individual differences in expression, pattern, color, and size.
+Please enjoy each one as its own individuality.

 [From the staff]

-I was with this girl for the whole time because of the filming.
-It fits easily in any place, whether on a desk, in your pocket.
-He looks like he's been there for a long time.
+I was with this girl the whole time for the photo shoot.
+It fits perfectly anywhere, whether it's on your desk or in your pocket.
+He looked like he had been there for a long time.
 Is this a stray cat spirit?
 (Photographer S)

-Stray cats are strong, independent, free and admiring.
-It's touching to think that Lisa's cat has finally become an indigenous Japanese cat.
+Stray cats are strong, independent, and free, and I admire them.
+I am deeply moved to think that Lisa's cat will finally become an indigenous Japanese cat.
 (Designer S)

-Lisa said she used seal ceramics to push points, but this girl's tail and ears are great for pushing points.
+Lisa said that she used seal pottery to press pressure points, but this baby's tail and ears are good for pressing pressure points.
 It feels good.
 (Shop staff M)

-Pottery produced around Mashiko Town, Haga District, Tochigi Prefecture.
-Mashiko is said to be the mecca of modern ceramics.
-In 1924, Hamada Shoji settled and built a pottery kiln, attracting attention not only in Japan but also in the world of ceramics.
-Since stone powder and old iron powder are glazed and colored with a dog hair brush, it has a heavy color and a subtle feel to the touch.
+Pottery produced around Mashiko-cho, Haga-gun, Tochigi Prefecture.
+Mashiko is said to be a mecca for modern ceramic art.
+In 1924, Shoji Hamada settled here and built a pottery kiln, which attracted attention not only in Japan but also in the world of pottery.
+The glaze is made from stone powder or old iron powder, and the coloring is done using dog hair brushes, giving it a distinctive deep color and smooth texture.

 [Lisa and Mashiko ware]

-One day in the 1950s, Lisa visited Japan and met Hamada Shoji, a living national treasure who spread Mashiko yakitori, and learned about Japanese pottery.
-Since then, Lisa has been deeply interested in Japanese culture and has dreamed of one day creating Mashiko ware works.
-The works produced in Sweden have been heavily influenced by Japanese pottery, including Masuko.
+One day in the 1950s, Lisa visited Japan and met Shoji Hamada, a living national treasure who popularized Mashiko ware, and learned about Japanese pottery.
+Since then, Lisa has maintained a strong interest in Japanese culture and dreamed of one day creating Mashiko ware pieces.
+Works produced in Sweden thereafter were strongly influenced by Japanese pottery, including Mashiko.

 This is also recommended